Fecal Incontinence

 The intestines extend from the stomach to the anus and consist of the small intestine (duodenum, jejunum and ileum) and the large intestine (colon and rectum).
 When something is wrong within this complex system, fecal incontinence (FI) may occur.
 FI is rarely due to one single factor and is, in fact, rather a symptom of underlying disease than a condition of its own.

-FI is surprisingly common and affects men and women of all ages.
-Underlying causes may be inflammatory bowel disease, intra abdominal infection, colorectal cancer, and injury to the colon, rectum or anus.
+Underlying causes may be inflammatory bowel disease, intra-abdominal infection, colorectal cancer, and injury to the colon, rectum or anus.
 When treating mild FI, a simple adjustment of diet and/or medication is sometimes sufficient.
 Bowel and anal sphincter retraining is also used.
 For patients with severe FI, unresponsive to less invasive approaches, the end alternative is ostomy surgery – a procedure performed on millions of people worldwide.

 Description and definition